-It’s more deep than it is violent.
+It’s deeper than it is violent.
 But you do get a mix of both.

 Minami-Ke is about the daily lives of 3 sisters.
-The middle sister: Kana is the center of all the comedy in Minami-Ke, with the other two playing their role in making it funnier.
+The middle sister: Kana is the centre of all the comedy in Minami-Ke, with the other two playing their role in making it funnier.

-Sometimes it’s not the humor that sells this anime though, it’s the relationship between the 3 sisters, the chilled episodes and other elements that come together.
+Sometimes it’s not the humour that sells this anime though, it’s the relationship between the 3 sisters, the chilled episodes and other elements that come together.

 You do get silly things like “trap” characters.
 This is one of the anime that influenced it to a degree in the modern anime age.